greenelab/ben_heil_dissertation/manuscript.md

 ### What is computational reproducibility

+Reproducibility is a topic often discussed in scientific circles, and it means different things to different people [@doi:10.1190/1.1822162; @doi:10.1373/clinchem.2017.279984; @doi:10.1126/scitranslmed.aaf5027; @doi:10.1101/066803; @doi:10.3389/fninf.2017.00076; @doi:10.1109/MCSE.2009.15].
-We'll use the definition "the ability to recreate computational results from the data and code used by the original researcher" (http://stodden.net/icerm_report.pdf)
+For the sake of clarity, we'll operate from Stodden et al's definition "the ability to recreate computational results from the data and code used by the original researcher" (http://stodden.net/icerm_report.pdf).
+We would like to add one caveat though.
+The language surrounding reproducibility is often binary, as in "reproducible research" or "an irreproducible paper".
+In reality, reproducibility falls on a sliding scale based on how long it takes a scientist to reproduce a work.
+For poorly specified work, it could take forever as the conditions that allowed the research will never happen again.
+For extremely high quality research, it could take a scientist only seconds of their time to press the "run" button on the original authors' code and get the same results.

 ### Why does it matter?
-Oreskes why trust science: consensus is key to science being reliable [@isbn:9780691179001]

-Excellent reproducibility for scientific computing review [@doi:10.1145/3186266]
+Now that we've defined what reproducibility is, we can discuss why it matters.
+In her book "Why Trust Science?", Naomi Oreskes argues the answer to the eponymous question is that the process of coming to a consensus is what makes science trustworthy [@isbn:9780691179001].
+In a world where all papers take forever to reproduce, it would be challenging to come to the consensus required to do trustworthy science.

+Another way of viewing the scientific method is the Popperian idea of falsifiable theories [@isbn:0415278449].
+Theories are constructed from evidence and from reproduction of the same findings about the world.
+If a theory can't be reproduced, then it can't be supported or proven false, and isn't science under Popper's definition [@doi:10.1109/MS.2018.2883805].

+Those points are fairly philisophical though.
+If you're looking for a discussion of concrete impacts of failures in computational reproducibility, we recommend Ivie and Thain's review paper [@doi:10.1145/3186266].
-Preclinical studies for drug development could be replicated in only 10-25% of cases [@doi:10.1038/483531a; @doi:10.1038/nrd3439-c1]
+They point out that in the biological domain preclinical drug development studies could be replicated in only 10-25% of cases [@doi:10.1038/483531a; @doi:10.1038/nrd3439-c1].
 Similarly, only about 50% of ACM papers were able to be built from their source code (http://repeatability.cs.arizona.edu/v2/RepeatabilityTR.pdf)

-Allows remixing (mention alphafold example)

-Lack of reproducibility could cause a lack of trust in science [@doi:10.1177/1745691612465253]
+In general, lack of reproducibility could cause a lack of trust in science [@doi:10.1177/1745691612465253]

+Reproducibility isn't all about preventing bad things from happening though.
+Having code that is easy to run helps verify that code is bug-free, and makes it easier for the original author to run in the future.
+It also allows remixing research code, leading to greater accessibility of scientific research.
+Because the authors working on latent diffusion models for image synthesis made their code available, others quickly created an optimized version allowing those without a powerful GPU to run it [@arxiv:2112.10752; https://github.com/CompVis/stable-diffusion; https://github.com/basujindal/stable-diffusion/]

 ### What can be done?